pelicanorojo/ChronoJS/README.md

 pause the timer

 resume: function ()

-// deprecated: resume the timer, and allow to pass optional new period and callback params.
+resume the timer
-// the resume methods firt do de partially done period, and then continue with the whole remaining periods.
+the resume methods firt do de partially done period, and then continue with the whole remaining periods.
+// deprecated: "and allow to pass optional new period and callback params"

 getRemainingTicks: function ()